 Just be sure to weigh the pros and cons of these substrates before making your choice.
 However, you can always decide to make a change later, if you determine that your first choice isn’t working well.

-Additional Accessories and Supplies for Your Ball Python Enclosure
+Additional Accessories and Supplies for Your Ball Python Cage

 In addition to heating and lighting devices and an appropriate substrate, you’ll need a few more things to turn your ball python’s enclosure into a suitable habitat.